-According to stats, more than two billion people will be transacting through mobile devices by the end of 2017.
+According to stats, more than two billion people will be transacting through mobile devices by the end of next year.
 Even today, mobile users tend to spend double the amount while shopping online, as compared to desktop users.

 The fact necessitates the execution of best practices for increasing the mobile conversation rates.